-The drop occurs in a context of improvement in sovereign bond prices and renewed market confidence in the country's ability to pay.
+The decline occurs in a context of improvement in sovereign bond prices and renewed market confidence in the country's payment capacity.

 The indicator prepared by JP Morgan thus accumulates its fourth consecutive decline, consolidating a downward trend in recent days.
 This setback is mainly explained by the rise in public debt securities, which at the beginning of the session showed gains of up to 1%, driving the compression of the index.